ChiaraDG/MultivariateODS_LMM/README.md

 sigma.e1.sim <- 9/4; sigma.e2.sim <- 4/4
 ```

-The data, the cut-offs to be used under ODS and/or BDS scenario and the selection of informative individuals can be done using the following code:
+The data, cut-offs for ODS and/or BDS sampling, and selection of informative individuals can be done using the following code:

 ```{r, eval = FALSE}
 cat("Generating random data from known parameters")